zackforbing/ruby-submissions/1511/module_4_assignments/the-plan/chelsea-johnson-plan.md

 ### Which Assignments and Why?
 - Which assignments did you choose to complete this week?
+ - I chose to work on goals and job hunt.
 - Why did you choose these assignments?
+ - The goals are great for keeping me motivated to learn new technologies, while the job hunt assignment helped me to investigate good jobs in a structured manner.

 ### Submitted Assignments